Using wall art to complement color schemes in bedrooms

 - Choose frames in similar finishes to complement mixed styles and tie artworks together.

-- Create a focal wall behind the bed using a mixture of styles within the color schemes bedroom.
+- Create a focal wall behind the bed using a mixture of styles within the colour schemes bedroom.

 - Blend organic shapes with angular designs to add unexpected movement and balance.